As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 - Kappa Tattoos

-Being part of the Yokai family, the Kappa is a creature found in Japanese Mythology and Folklore.
+Being part of the Yokai family, the Kappa is a creature found in Japanese folklore.

 Kappas are bizarre in their features and have a hole in their hard filled with water.